Part IX

 Infinite Dimensions of Awareness Within the Cave

-Centered within this Dragon’s Cave, you begin to hold several truths at once: the “external” world as best-fit construct, other people as irreducibly other caves, archetypes and polarities as structuring forces, and consciousness itself as mystery.
+Centered in this cave, you begin to hold several truths at once: the world arrives through a best-fit model, other people remain irreducibly other caves, and consciousness itself refuses final explanation.

 Next time you feel certainty harden into a verdict, pause.
 Ask: Is this the world, or is this the shape of my own lens?